liqs02/IFJV/README.md

 ## License

 All rights reserved.
-If you want to use it [contact me](https://www.linkedin.com/in/patryklikus).
+If you want to use it, please [contact me](https://www.linkedin.com/in/patryklikus).